Mathematical expressions for quantum fluctuations of energy for different energy-momentum tensors: Basic definitions

 \section{Basic definitions}

-As our previous studies~\cite{Das:2020ddr,Das:2021aar,Das:2021rck}, here too we assume a subsystem $S_a$ of the larger thermodynamic system $S_V$ consisting of particles with mass $m$, spin-$\frac{1}{2}$ and we assume no conserved charges.
-Here volume $V$ is large enough to perform integrals over particle momentum.
-The system is described by the canonical ensemble distinguished by the temperature $T$ or $\beta = 1/T$.\footnote{Metric $g_{\mu\nu} = \hbox{diag}(+1,-1,-1,-1)$ is used.
+As like our previous studies~\cite{Das:2020ddr,Das:2021aar,Das:2021rck}, here we assume a subsystem $S_a$ inside a larger thermodynamic system $S_V$ consisting of spin-$\frac{1}{2}$ particles having mass $m$ with no conserved charges.
+The volume $V$ of the system $S_V$ is large enough to perform integrals over particle momentum. \footnote{Metric $g_{\mu\nu} = \hbox{diag}(+1,-1,-1,-1)$ is used.
 Three-vectors are shown in bold font and a dot is used to denote the scalar product of both four- and three-vectors, i.e., $a^\mu b_\mu = a \cdot b = a^0 b^0 - \boldsymbol{a} \cdot \boldsymbol{b}$. } We describe our system by a spin-$\frac{1}{2}$ field in thermal equilibrium where the field operator is~\cite{Tinti:2020gyh}